aurelio-amerio/techytok/_posts/2019-12-24-lesson-plotting.md

 On line 3 we define `x` (a range from 1 to 10π with step 0.01) and at line 4 we compute `y = sin.(x)`.
 I want to remind you that the `.(x)` notation is called broadcasting and it is used to indicate to Julia that the function `sin` has to be computed for each element of `x`.

 Line 6 is where all the magic happens: we `plot` `x` and `y=f(x)` and we assign a label to this plot, i.e.`sin(x)`.
-At line 7 we add some elements to the plot, using `plot!`, remember that in Julia the `!` is appended to the name of functions which perform some modification (in this case `plot!` modifies the current plot).
-In particular we add a label to the x axis and the y axis.
+At line 7 we add some elements to the plot, using `plot!`.
+Remember that in Julia the `!` is appended to the name of functions which perform some modification: in this case `plot!` modifies the current plot.
+In particular, we add a label to the x-axis and the y-axis.

-If you are using the REPL a windows should popup, or if you are using the Juno IDE a plot like this one should appear in the Plot window:
+If you are using the REPL a windows should popup, on the contrary if you are using the Juno IDE a plot like the following should appear in the Plot window:

 ![image-center](/assets/images/2019/12/24b/img1a.png){: .align-center}